UPPS No. 04.01.01

 If criminal activity is suspected, the ISO shall immediately contact the appropriate law enforcement and investigative authorities (see TAC 202.73).

-Except as provided in Section 10.02, information security incident response will be managed by the ISO (or the ISO’s designee) and will involve, at a minimum, IT Security staff and the owners and custodians of the compromised information resources.
+Except as provided in Section 10.02, information security incident response will be managed by the ISO (or the ISO’s designee) and will involve, at a minimum, Information Security staff and the owners and custodians of the compromised information resources.
 The ISO shall fully document the incident, the investigation itself, and the results of the investigation.
 A draft incident report will be prepared and shared with the VPIT, the owners and custodians of the compromised resources, their respective vice presidents, the TSUS associate general counsel, and the director of Audits and Analysis.

 The draft report’s completeness and accuracy will be reviewed in a meeting of the report recipients and modifications noted in that meeting.